Migacz85/data-visualisation/README.md

 Same situation is with PageMarket folder but the .js file is bundled to build/js/market.js and this one is included in bitcoin.html

 I made it like that because I wanted to have option to create new .html including new multiple js files that are bundled to new bundle.js file.
 That workflow can provide some additional flexibility when coding using javascript projects.
-However, in moment of this writing I think that for the larger projects and much more power and flexibility technologies like webpack can be better solution.
-However this approach still can be beneficial in some situations.
+However, in moment of this writing I think that for the larger projects and much more power and flexibility technologies like webpack can be better solution, however this approach still can be beneficial in some situations.

 #### What is the ordering of .js files in PageVariability folder?
 How they are concatenated ?